 Knowing What It’s Not

 Neurology ruled out craniospinal hypotension since a position change never offered any relief from the pain.
 Also, Gary’s brain doesn’t sag on his MRI series, indicating low spinal fluid.
 We had discussed Dr. Levy’s theory about blood from an active bleed aggravating the nerves and surface areas during an earlier appointment.
 Still, the neurosurgery department had reviewed his MRI series and was not willing to go back into his neck until his symptom progression worsened.

 The resident brought in the neurologist on call that day after some discussion.
 He had Gary describe his pain, the location where it started, plus the path it traveled.
 He examined Gary’s neck and head, exploring the tender points before explaining his intended plan of care.
 First, the Divalproex prescription will be increased to 750mg daily.
 We will return in a month to the pain clinic.
 Second, Gary will start a program of quarterly Occipital Nerve Block injections into the base of his head.
-These shots will not stop the cause of the It is challenging to pinpoint the exact cause of Superficial...
-More, but hopefully, they will ease the pain to a manageable level, so he isn’t miserable all the time.
+These shots will not stop the cause of the headaches, but hopefully, they will ease the pain to a manageable level, so he isn’t miserable all the time.

 What is an occipital nerve block?